chrisman/chrisman.github.io/drafts/blogging.md

 Jekyll was simple enough that it became a gateway for me.
 This is so simple, that the things I don't like, I feel like I should be able to fix.

-And suddenly I had convinced myself.
-I found myself saying, much like Kel Mitchell, awww here it goes!
+And suddenly I had convinced myself, invoked my inner Kel Mitchell, and cried out, "awww here it goes!"

 ## Motivated by Minimalism